muratk3n/thirdwave/en/tweets/2019/week40.md

 ---

 Haha..
 While near bankruptcy Trump sees homeless guy tells daughter "see that man, he is 8 million richer than me".
-Cuz he is zero, and he is millions in debt? so negative?
+Cuz the homeless guy is zero, and he is millions in debt? so negative?
 That's funny.

 *2019-9-28 8:44:12*